uni-tue-kn/mpls-mna-stateless-egress-protection/draft-ihle-mpls-mna-stateless-egress-protection.md

 ## Processing

 The ingress LER which pushes an MPLS label stack onto a packet includes the BML in a network action.
-The BML encodes the bypass tunnel to an alternate egress router.
+The BML encodes the bypass tunnel to an alternative egress router.
 The SMEP network action MUST be placed in the MPLS stack such that the PLR (Point of Local Repair), i.e., the penultimate node, is able to process the network action.
 This means that the SMEP network action is only processed by the penultimate node using the select scope.
-On an egress node failure or an egress link failure, the penultimate node MUST use the BML to route traffic to an alternate egress router.
+On an egress node failure or an egress link failure, the penultimate node MUST use the BML to route traffic to an alternative egress router.
 To that end, the PLR pushes the BML from the Format C and D LSEs to the MPLS stack and pops the incoming label.
 A list of BMLs MAY be provided as Format D LSEs to encode a bypass tunnel constructed by Segment Routing.